 - Cut out all of your boards and lay them out on the floor.
 You will end up with two boards that are 24” x 20” which will be the end caps of the box.
 The side walls of the box will be comprised of the four remaining large boards.
-The 11 inch piece that remains will form a cross brace.
+The 11-inch piece that remains will form a cross brace.

 - Place the end cap on the top of the box.
 Now take a piece of 2 x 6 timber and place it on the end cap to trace the rectangular outline of a handle.
 Place the 2 x 6 a few inches in and down from the edge and trace around it with your pencil.
 Now take a drill with a 5/8th inch bit and drill a hole in each corner of the rectangle you have just drawn.
-Then use a jigsaw to cut along the lines in order to cut out your handle shape.
+Then use a jigsaw to cut along the lines to cut out your handle shape.
 Be sure to wear goggles when operating the jigsaw.
 Repeat this process on the other end cap to provide a matching handle hold on the other side of the box.

 - Screw down one of the end caps, using three screws on each side of the board.

-- Take your remaining 11 inch piece of bracing board and place it right in the middle of the box so that it comes out to the half-way point.
-Place four screws evenly from the outside of the board to go into the 11 inch cross brace.
+- Take your remaining 11-inch piece of bracing board and place it right in the middle of the box so that it comes out to the half-way point.
+Place four screws evenly from the outside of the board to go into the 11-inch cross brace.
 You also need to place screws along the top edge of the cross brace that meets the end cap.
-The end cap that meets the cross brace will be the top of the box, and you should mark it is such.
-This will help to transfer the load when you are jumping into the top of the box.
+The end cap that fits the cross brace will be the top of the box, and you should mark it as such.
+It will help to transfer the load when you are jumping into the top of the box.

 - Place the find end cap onto the box and screw it into place.

-- Sand the box to smooth it out and get rid of any sharp edges and your home made wooden plyo box is done.
+- Sand the box to smooth it out and get rid of any sharp edges and your homemade wooden plyo box is done.